goshng/polap/src/polaplib/man/v0.4/manuscript-supp.md

 diff mt.0.fa mt.1.fa
 ```

-If there is no screen output from the last `diff mt.0.fa mt.1.fa`, then the Polap's polishing step works fine.
+If there is no screen output from the last command: `diff mt.0.fa mt.1.fa`, then the Polap's polishing step works fine.
 Move on to the testing of subsampling-based assembly.

 **7. Plastid genome assembly with _Eucalyptus pauciflora_ dataset**:
 We could download the sequencing data files from the NCBI SRA database.